 Corpus Christi Transitional Center (formerly Reality Ranch) is a 110-bed halfway house and residential treatment program.
 The Corpus Christi TC was acquired in November 2012 and contracts with the Texas Department of Criminal Justice to provide Halfway House and Therapeutic Treatment programs.
 The program is licensed to provide drug and alcohol treatment by the Texas Department of State Health Services.
 The Corpus Christi TC provides halfway house clients with case management, employment placement and reintegration programs, as well as 3 meals per day.
 Public transportation is located close to the facility.
 When clients are unable to take public transportation the company provides transportation to employment, employment searches, medical and dental as well as any additional off-site programming services.

 Administrator: Deborah Gardiner

 Phone: 361-883-1004 Fax: 361-883-1070

-The Dallas Transitional Center is a 225-bed halfway house located close to downtown at 899 N. Stemmons Freeway Dallas, Texas.
+The Dallas Transitional Center is a 225-bed halfway house.
 The Dallas Transitional Center contracts with the Texas Department of Criminal Justice to provide halfway house residents case management, employment placement and reintegration services, 3 meals per day, and transportation to treatment programs, jobs and medical appointments.
 We are in the process of relocating and constructing a new halfway house location in Dallas County to provide more halfway house program beds to the State of Texas and other agencies.